moesy/lambda.service.skeleton/README.md

 AWS Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume - there is no charge when your code is not running.
 With Lambda, you can run code for virtually any type of application or backend service - all with zero administration.

 Unfortunately out of the box Lambda and Python have severe compatibility issues.
-This skeleton application includes pre-compiled the binaries you are most likely to need on a machine learning project with the compatibility issues already resolved.
+All packages have to be compiled on an Amazon EC2 AMI and bundled alongside the rest of your code.
+This repository alleviates some of that pain by including the packages you are likely to need on a machine learning project with the binaries already compiled for the AWS Lambda environment.

 What's Inside?